-A 15-second Short doesn’t have room for slow storytelling, but it absolutely has room for an arc — hook (3s) → build (8s) → twist (4s).
-Most AI Shorts skip the twist or pile context into the hook.
-The prompts below force the three-beat structure with the exact second-budgets, so the model has to commit to a payoff instead of meandering.
+A 15-second Short has no room for slow storytelling, but it has plenty of room for an arc: hook (3s) → build (8s) → twist (4s).
+Most AI-written Shorts skip the twist or cram context into the hook, which kills retention exactly where the algorithm measures it.
+The first three seconds drive roughly 80% of completion variance, and strong creators hit 70%+ intro retention (the share of viewers who get past the 3-second mark).
+The prompts below force the three-beat structure with exact second-budgets, so the model has to commit to a payoff instead of meandering.

 Best for